-Our mission is to improve the mental, physical, social, and emotional health of our community through teaching Taekwondo and psychological education.
+Our mission is to improve the mental, physical, social, and emotional health of our community through teaching Taekwondo, fitness and psychological education from toddlers to olympic athletes and to everyone in-between.

 Meaning of Taekwondo

 Taekwondo comes from the three Korean words: Tae: meaning foot or striking with foot; Kwon: meaning fist or striking with hand; and Do: meaning the way or the art of.
 Thus Taekwondo means the art or way of striking with the feet and hands.